kddnewton/sorbet-eraser/README.md

 It accepts any number of filepaths/patterns on the command line and will modify the source files with their erased contents.
 Alternatively, you can programmatically use this gem through the `Sorbet::Eraser.erase(source)` API, where `source` is a string that represents valid Ruby code.
 Ruby code without the listed constructs will be returned.

+If you used any runtime structures like `T::Struct` or `T::Enum` you'll need a runtime shim.
+For that, you can add `require "t"` to your codebase, which ships with this gem, or in your gemfile `gem "sorbet-eraser", require: "t"`.

 ### Status

 Below is a table of the status of each `sorbet-runtime` construct and its current support status.